 Climb at the excellent sea cliffs of Reiff.
 Drive to Inverness pm, drop off and goodbyes.

-This is a very flexible itinerary, as ferries can usually be changed at short notice to suit the weather.
-The main objective is the Old Man of Hoy, so in the event of bad weather the time spent on Orkney can be extended/timings altered as neccesary to complete the route – we have a 100% summiting record on the Old Man of Hoy.
+NB This is a very flexible itinerary, as ferries can usually be changed at short notice to suit the weather.
+The main objective is the Old Man of Hoy, so in the event of bad weather the time spent on Orkney can be extended/timings altered as necessary to complete the route – we have a 100% summiting record on the Old Man of Hoy.

-There are various ways to reach Stromness, all involving a long journey (from anywhere!).
+There are various ways to reach Stromness, all involving a long journey (from anywhere!)
 You should arrange outward travel on day 1, arriving in Stromness that evening.
 Return travel should be arranged on the evening of day 5 or the following morning from Inverness.

 Drive to Scrabster ferry terminal on the North East coast via Inverness, car sharing with your guide – approx 9 hours from Yorkshire, but meet at a suitable location in UK.
 Take the ferry from Scrabster to Stromness (1.5 hrs crossing), leaving car on the mainland.
 Arrive Stromness pm.